paulalexandrow/a32nx-webremote/README.md

    - For the rule's *action* select `Rewrite` as type and `http://localhost:2048/{R:1}` as Rewrite URL.
    - Check "Append query string".
 4. In the new site's "Configuration Editor" locate the `system.webServer/webSocket` section and assure "enabled" is set to `true`.
+5. In the "Server Proxy Settings" for the "Application Request Routing Cache" check "Enable proxy".

 You are done!
 Following our example you can now open `http://10.0.0.2` in a browser on machine **(B)** or any other device connected to the LAN.
 There you enter `ws://10.0.0.2:81/fsuipc/` for the Socket URL and WebRemote is connected to your A32NX. :sunglasses: